RobertRen1122/NoteGAN/README.md

 ### Product
 1. Take in image of any size and produce an image (of the same size) with 'beautified' text.
 (MVP)
-2. Compare generated text with ideal font.
+2. Compare generated text with ideal font using similarity measurements.
 3. Replace the original text with generated text.

+* Note that we have complete codes for every part of the product, but due to tight time constraints, we have not yet linked all py files together.
+However, feel still feel free to check out the functionality of the different parts of our design

 ### Note
 * MVP - Minimum Viable Product